Recognizing hyperelliptic graphs in polynomial time: Algorithms

 \section{Algorithms}

-In this section, we discuss how the reduction rules of Sections~\ref{section:stablegonalityrules}, \ref{divSection} and \ref{section:rulessdg} lead to efficient algorithms that recognize graphs with stable gonality, divisorial gonality, or stable divisorial gonality $2$ or lower.
+In this section, we discuss how the reduction rules of Sections~\ref{divSection}, \ref{section:stablegonalityrules} and \ref{section:rulessdg} lead to efficient algorithms that recognize graphs with divisorial gonality, stable gonality, or stable divisorial gonality $2$ or lower.